Opposition to World War II: British and commonwealth anti-war sentiment

 Throughout the British Empire pacifists were jailed for expressing antiwar sentiment.
 Also Oswald Mosley and his British Union of Fascists were opposed to war, believing that another world war against Germany was not in Britain's national interest and that Britons should "fight for Britain alone".
 Editorials and cartoons in Action often asserted that the British Empire needed to prepare for a defensive war against Japan and that war with Germany would put Britain's interests in Asia in jeopardy.
 Mosley devoted all of the party's efforts to the "Peace Campaign", calling for a referendum on the continuation of the war and advocating a negotiated peace treaty with Germany.
 The campaign ended after Mosley and many other senior BUF members were interned under Defence Regulation 18B in May 1940.

 Socialists in Britain were divided in the 1930s.
 There was a strong element of pacifism in the socialist movement, for example in Britain's Independent Labour Party.
 The commitment to pacifism, however, was balanced by militant anti-fascism.
 During its Popular Front period, the Comintern allied with other anti-fascist parties, including right-wing parties.
 This policy was terminated by the Comintern when the Soviet Union signed a non-aggression pact with Adolf Hitler in August 1939.

-Mohandas K. Gandhi's pacifist movement opposed the war even to the point of advocating that the British surrender, and that Jews offer only non-violent resistance to the Nazis.
+In British India, independence leader Mahatma Gandhi led the Quit India Movement in order to obstruct any efforts to support the British in the war and to demand complete independence of India from the British rule.